mfrancisgioia/influence-finder/APPROACH.md

 ---

-## 2. Working with AI vs. Shipping What the Model Gives You
+## 2. Working with AI vs. Shipping: What the Model Gives You

-The full repo — pipeline, prototype, product brief, and this document — was built over approximately 8–10 hours across several working sessions.
+The full repo — pipeline, prototype, product brief, and this document — was built over approximately 4–6 hours across several working sessions.
 That timeline matters because it reflects something worth naming directly: AI-assisted product work is not the same as AI-generated product work, and the difference shows up in the output.

-The first draft of the affinity index framing came from a model prompt.
+A model prompt generated the first draft of the affinity index framing.
 So did the initial pipeline structure, the brief scaffold, and the prototype layout.
 None of those shipped as-is.
 Every output required interrogation — pushing back on the signal selection, questioning whether the media tag filter was a finding or an assumption, pressure-testing the partisan lean thresholds against what the data actually showed, and catching places where the model stated conclusions more confidently than the evidence warranted.

 A few concrete examples of where that vetting mattered: